asvd/viewport/README.md

 ```

-A viewport element also has the `currentSection` property which points
+A viewport element also exposes the `currentSection` property which
-to the section element currently displayed in the viewport:
+points to the section element currently displayed in the viewport
+(more precisely, the section which is the closest to the viewport):

 ```js